Seven Women-Run Companies that Take Sustainability Seriously

 Chloe Vichot was exposed to a sustainable lifestyle before she even understood the meaning of it as a young girl in France.
 Her parents emphasized the importance of many sustainable activities, from finishing her plate to shutting off the water while brushing her teeth.
 She never recognized how sustainable her lifestyle was in France until moving to the United States.
 In New York, she was shocked to see the amount of waste that came with a to-go lunch.
 Vichot had realized that she could transfer her sustainable lifestyle in France to New York.
-And thus, Ancholie was born.
-Ancholie strives to eliminate the amount of waste that comes with a to-go lunch by providing its menu items solely in mason jars.
+And thus, Ancolie was born.
+Ancolie strives to eliminate the amount of waste that comes with a to-go lunch by providing its menu items solely in mason jars.
 Even better, customers get to keep their jars to reuse them when packing future weekday lunches.
 These are not your ordinary mason jars, either.
 Ancolie provides custom-made mason jars with features that make for a more natural eating experience.
 While being more sustainable, customers can also enjoy Vichot’s personal touch of French-inspired cuisine in every jar.

 Mary Weber Novak